 Southeast Asian Pasts and Futures (SEAPF)

-Southeast Asian Pasts and Futures (SEAPF, pronounced “sea puff”) brings together Asian American and Native Hawaiian/Pacific Islander (AANHPI), Southeast Asian/ Middle East and North Africa (MENA), other Black, Indigenous, and people of color (BIPOC), and first-generation students with diasporic communities to celebrate cultural strength and resilience.
-Throughout Winter and Spring quarters, participants engage in critical conversations and community-building activities, using indigenous research methods and create their own student-led projects.
+Southeast Asian Pasts and Futures (SEAPF, pronounced “sea puff”) brings together students to explore diasporic communities and celebrate cultural strength and resilience within Asian American and Native Hawaiian/Pacific Islander (AANHPI), Southeast Asian/ Middle East and North Africa (MENA), other Black, Indigenous, and people of color (BIPOC), and first-generation cultures and/or identities.

 At its core, SEAPF cohort program focuses on decolonization – transforming knowledge, institutions, and our own identities.
 It centers the voices and experiences of students with links to Southeast Asia and re-examines the museum and the university as spaces we may claim and transform.